presalytics/demo-overview/readme.md

 python update_template.py
 ```

 The `update_tempalte.py` script simulates an api call update the library.
-The comments in the script (seen below) show explain what each command in the script does and how it interacts with the Presaltyics API.
+The comments in the script (seen below) show explain what each command in the script does and how it interacts with the Presalytics API.

 ```python
 import presalytics # imports the presalytics python package